swedishsatish/student-capture/README.md

 3. How can I work independently on a feature and test it without breaking the build?
 4. How can I integrate my changes with the rest of the system?
+5. How do I clean up after myself after commiting my changes to the master branch?

 ## How do I know what to do?